 The largest company in the world in the pharmaceutical sector, Pfizer is often a great addition to a dividend growth portfolio.
 I own some position in their competitor Johnson & Johnson as well, but at the moment this article was written Pfizer was a much better investment.

-The numbers are definitely here to support that: a yield at nearly 4%, more than 7% of growth of the dividend over the past 5 years, and 46 years straight of dividend distributions.
+The numbers are definitely here to support that: a yield at nearly 4%, more than 7% of the growth of the dividend over the past 5 years, and 46 years straight of dividend distributions.
 They also have an excellent payout ratio of less than 50%, meaning it's a very healthy company that should continue paying dividends in the future.

 It can be strange to see Target on this list as the whole retail sector is falling down at the moment, but it's still an excellent dividend paying stock and the recent strategic acquisitions of Target really confort me into recommending this company.